august21st/game/README.md

    ```

 ### Additional notes:
-- Ensure you have the Godot 4.2 editor installed and available in your PATH.
+- Ensure you have the Godot 4.3 editor installed and available in your PATH.
+- For building web without threads, make sure to compile extensions using the
+ threads=no parameter, reference https://github.com/godotengine/godot/issues/94537.

 ### Useful links:
  - https://github.com/godotengine/godot-cpp